 Joseph, who descended from the tribe of Judah.
 This means Jesus had no

-better or worse; the point of the Old Testament prophets was that Jesus’
+means that Jesus had no bloodline leading back to David; therefore, the point of the Old Testament prophets was that Jesus’

 reminiscent of the Great Tribulation prior to Jesus’ second coming.
 Paul put